IS WEIGHT-LOSS SURGERY RIGHT FOR YOU?

 - The operation is performed at a facility that offers aftercare programs focusing on dietary, behavioral, and exercise changes

 - Most importantly, the patient is willing to work with the procedure

 Regardless of what procedure is chosen, the key is using the weight-loss operation to implement lifestyle changes.
 These surgeries truly are a tool to help control hunger and portion size, but that’s it.
 The rest is up to you.

 Know how much weight you want, or expect, to lose when choosing a weight-loss operation.
-Gastric bypass will result in the loss of about 70 percent of the excess weight, sleeve gastrectomy will result in around 60 percent, and gastric banding will result in around 50 percent.
+Gastric bypass will result in the loss of about 70% of the excess weight, sleeve gastrectomy will result in around 60 percent, and gastric banding will result in around 50%.

 Of course, how effective these procedures are all depends on how well the follow-up care is managed and if all the necessary lifestyle changes are made.

 The success of any weight-loss procedure depends on you as the patient.
-Gastric bypass and sleeve gastrectomy almost always result in the expected weight-loss, but the chance of regaining the weight is very real.
+Gastric bypass and sleeve almost always result in the expected weight loss, but the chance of regaining the weight is very real.
 The necessary lifestyle changes must be made within the first year after the operation.

-Adjustable gastric banding is much more variable, with weight loss of up to 70 to 90 percent of excess weight while some people will not lose any weight.
+Adjustable gastric banding is much more variable, with weight loss of up to 70% to 90% of excess weight while some people will not lose any weight.
 With the banding procedure, if there is no lifestyle change immediately, there will be no weight loss.
 Once weight loss occurs, however, it’s most likely to stay off due to lifestyle changes.